BitcoinDesign/Guide/submit-header-design.md

 Please note that not all designs will make it to the live site.
 You need rough consensus (see our general [project life cycle](https://github.com/BitcoinDesign/Meta/blob/master/Projects.md)) from the community.
 So before you start implementing your theme, it is a good idea to get some feedback first.
 Please also make sure you respect any copyrights and licenses if you are using resources from others.

-Once there is consensus, you can implement your design and submit a pull request.
+Once you have implemented your design, submit a pull request for another round of review.
 If you'd like support with this process, reach out in #website-dev channel on Slack.

 We're excited to see what you will come up with.